No B.S. CRM Comparison: Close Vs. Go HighLevel

 While calling, you can mute your mic, transfer the call, drop a voicemail, or write a call note.
 You can use a call tracking feature to discuss them later on with your team.
 It’s a great feature for B2B with longer sales cycles because it makes it easy to adjust your strategy, talk the case through with a more senior sales rep or take insights directly from the conversation.

 To speed up the SMS outreach, you and your team can use personalized templates to every contact with template tags.
-You can also create SMS sequences to automate your outreach.
+You can also create SMS workflows to automate your outreach.

 The Calling and SMS functionality can save some of your time and help you stay focused and productive.
 Like, you won’t have to go back and forth between different tools or do an intern's favorite task called copy-pasting.